babel/website/docs/plugin-transform-typescript.md

 ## TypeScript Compiler Options

-The official TypeScript compiler has many [options][tsc-options] which allow configuring both the compiler and the type checker.
-While many of them don't make sense for Babel (for example, `--allowUnusedLabels`), some of them might be useful.
-Their behavior can be achieved in Babel using different configuration options or plugins.
+The official TypeScript compiler has many [options][tsc-options] for configuring how it compiles and type checks.
+While many don't apply, some behaviors might be useful and their equivalents in Babel can be enabled by some configuration options or plugins.

 - `--alwaysStrict`
   You can use the `strictMode` [parser option](https://babeljs.io/docs/en/babel-parser#options):